-Identifying cybersecurity discussions in open forums at scale is a topic of great interest for the purpose of mitigating and understanding modern cyber threats [11, 18, 20].
-The challenge is that often these discussions are quite noisy (i.e., they contain community known synonyms or acronyms) and difficult to get labelled data in order to train resilient NLP (natural language processing) topic classifiers.
-Additionally, it is important that a tool which detects cybersecurity discussions in internet text sources is scalable and offers low errors rates (in particular, both low false negative rates and low false positive rates).
+Identifying cybersecurity discussions in open forums at scale is a topic of great interest for the purpose of mitigating and understanding modern cyber threats [12, 19, 22].
+The challenge is that these discussions are typically quite noisy (i.e., they contain community known synonyms or acronyms or slang) and it is difficult to get labelled data in order to train resilient NLP (natural language processing) topic classifiers.
+Additionally, it is important that a tool that detects cybersecurity discussions in internet text sources is scalable and offers low errors rates (in particular, both low false negative rates and low false positive rates).

-In order to address the challenges of finding relevant cybersecurity labelled data, we use a technique of gathering posts or articles from different internet sources which have user defined topic labels.
-We then collect and label the training text as being cybersecurity related or not based on the subset of labels that text source offers.
+In order to address the challenges of finding relevant cybersecurity labelled data, we use a technique that gathers posts or articles from different internet sources that have user defined topic labels.
+We then collect and label the training text as being cybersecurity related or not based on the subset of labels that the text source offers.
 Thus, the labelled training data we gather is not manually labelled by researchers; instead it is labelled inherently by the system we gather the text from.
-This provides the additional benefit that for cybersecurity related discussions, it might be difficult for a manual labelling process to catch all of the noise (e.g., unknown synonyms), but this labelling method uses the user defined labels (which removes the need for the labelling process to identify all known cybersecurity terms used in online discussion forums).
+This provides an additional benefit for cybersecurity related discussions in that it might be difficult for a manual labelling process to catch all of the language variation (e.g., unknown synonyms).
+This labelling method uses the user defined labels (which removes the need for the labelling process to identify all known cybersecurity terms used in online discussion forums) and provides a much larger and current labelled data set.
 Lastly, this method of gathering labelled data is highly scalable.
 The reason is that the platforms we used have publicly available data and systems to retrieve that data in very large amounts.
-We used three specific sources of text: Reddit, Stackexchange, and Arxiv.
+We used three specific sources of text: Reddit, StackExchange, and Arxiv.

 Using the topic classification labelled data, we train a total of 21 different machine learning models using several different algorithms and the three different text sources.
 We then show the validation accuracy of the models, as well as the cross validation (i.e., validating a model on a text source upon which it was not trained) accuracy of each of the models.
+After that we define a confidence measure for the continuous output values of the machine learning models and present those results for the models where applicable.
 We next present the Cybersecurity Topic Classification (CTC) tool, which uses the majority vote consensus of all 21 trained models in order to evaluate whether a novel document is cybersecurity related or not.
 We show that the CTC tool has both scalability to hundreds of thousands of documents per hour and low error rates.
-Lastly, we provide all of the labelled data we used to train and validate the models in an open source Github repository [22].
+Lastly, we provide all of the labelled data we used to train and validate the models in a Github repository [24].